kalafut/kalafut.net/site/content/posts/truth-social-bizarro-world.md

 There aren't even links to learn more about these things, and it is usually just people repeating the same thing repeatedly, and saying you're a traitor if you question anything. 🥱

 ### Fact-free Zone
 On the contrary, when people post more scientific stuff, like NASA publishing a report about some research, the usual response is that it is all fake, made up, and that the agency is a deep state construct.
+This is genuinely strange to me.
 Who can actually take offense to a finding that there are earthquakes on the moon?!?
 Truth Social, apparently!

 ### Low quality
-For example from yesterday:
+For example, from yesterday:

 "Our military is a disgrace to our soldiers."